 One thing I am playing around with on the Rollei is retro-flash photos.
 I was given this terrific book called "Strange Days, Dangerous Nights: Photos from the Speed Graphic Era" which is all newspaper photos from two of the Saint Paul papers from the mid-1940s to the early 1960s.
 Now these are from the 4X5 inch negative Speed Graphics, but the 2 1/4" square Rollei and a bulb flash is not that different a look.
 So, load 'er up with Tri-X, put my Leica bulb flash on the handle, stick in some M-3s and I'm ready to be Weegee.
 All I need is a fedora with a Press pass in it and a cigar!

 I really like the FM3A, which is essentially an updated FE, despite the FM name.
 They should have called it the FE3.
 It has a newer hybrid mechanical shutter which goes from 1 to 1/4000th with a 1/250th X-sync (vs. the FE's electronic shutter ranging from 8 seconds to 1/1000th with a 1/125th X-sync), a different switch for the automatic exposure lock, a film window so you can see what you have in there, DX-film speed setting and dedicated TTL flash capability with a one-button exposure compensation for fill-flash use with the Nikon flash units.
 These are all nice updates, especially, and this is going to sound daft, the film window.
 What a great innovation!
-The shutter is a hybrid electronically-controlled mechanical, which means it is infinitely variable across all the speeds on automatic but also works on all the set speeds even without batteries (the FE would only work on B and 1/90th with a dead battery).
-This is kind of nice, although dead-batteries have never been a real problem for me in any camera in 30 years of taking photos (one mildy humorous side-note in photography is all the fretting people do about battery-operated cameras in cold climates.
+The shutter is a hybrid electronically-controlled mechanical, which means it is infinitely variable across all the speeds on automatic but also works on all the set speeds even without batteries (the FE & FE2 would only work on B and 1/90th with a dead battery).
+This is kind of nice, although to be honest dead-batteries were never been a real problem for me in any camera in 30 years of taking photos until I switched to digital.
+Modern life now is all about battery states. (one mildy humorous side-note in photography is all the fretting people did about battery-operated cameras in cold climates.
 You'd think most photographers spent their spare time at the South Pole or trekking the tundra.
 I actually live in a cold climate and usually I give up and go back inside well before the camera battery gives me problems!)
-Compared to the FE, you do lose the ability to manually set 2, 4 and 8 seconds (and also a battery check, dropped long ago on the FE2), but on automatic the FM3A will still do long exposures.
+Compared to the FE, you lose the ability to manually set 2, 4 and 8 seconds (and also a battery check, dropped long ago on the FE2), but on automatic the FM3A will still do long exposures.
 I never missed 1/2000th and 1/4000th of a second, so those aren't big deals to me, although they do have interesting implications when thinking about narrow depth of field in bright conditions.
 I of course bought the Nikon E screen with the camera body and immediately switched out the K screen it comes with.

-I still love these Nikons.
+When it comes to film cameras, I still love these Nikons.
 I got my FE fixed, so now I'm back to two bodies, and they are virtually interchangeable in the way they operate.
-I always thought the FE was the camera everybody needs; the FE2 was a worthy updating, though I never felt the need to get one, and the FM3A is as well.
-I would buy the FM3A now only because any FEs you find are going to pretty ancient.
-I admire Nikon for continuing to make the FM3A and am happy I can still buy a brand new manual-focus 35mm body in 2005 and it's a delight to have a new, tight, crisp body in these waning days of film.
-I am back to using my Nikons as my primary 35mm cameras after a flirtation with the Contax G cameras.
+I always thought the FE was the camera everybody needs; the FE2 was a worthy updating, though I never felt the need to get one, and the FM3A is the final maturation of the line.
+If you were buying an old film Nikon, I would buy the FM3A now only because any FEs you find are going to pretty ancient.
+I admire Nikon for continuing to make the FM3A until 2006 and it's a delight to have a new, tight, crisp body from those waning days of film.

 |Nikkor 50mm f/1.8||This lens would come in pretty close in the Most Boring rankings.
 Lots and lots of Nikons got sold with 50 f/1.8s on them back before they decided to provide low-contrast, slow 35-70 zooms as normal lenses.
 As a result, you can buy 50 f/1.8s dirt cheap, which is what I did, and get yourself a highly-corrected, fast, sharp lens.
 I actually use the lens quite a lot.
 It is the fastest lens I own and so can come in handy if I'm bounce-flashing in borderline conditions.
 If all you've ever owned are slow zooms, the ease of focus of an f/1.8 lens will astound you (though not quite as much as the 50 f/1.4 or 55 f/1.2, like my brother-in-law owns).
 It's a small lens, it's fast and it's sharp.
 Everyone should own one.